 - Did you have any major complications with previous pregnancies and deliveries?

 - Is it easy for you to conceive?
-Have you ever received a fertility treatment?
+Have you ever received fertility treatment?

-- Do you smoke, you use illegal drugs, or drink alcohol?
+- Do you smoke, use illegal drugs, or drink alcohol?

 Your Support Network

-- Do you have a strong support system (husband, family, and friends)?
+- Do you have a robust support system (husband, family, and friends)?

 - If you are married, does your husband support your decision to start this journey?

-- If you are not married, who will support you during the surrogacy journey?
+- Who will support you during the surrogacy journey if you are not married?